 There are three other drip coffee makers we tested that produced OK results.

-The first is Cuisinart DCC-3200 Perfect Temp, which as of this writing, is the number one best seller on Amazon.
+The first is Cuisinart DCC-3200 Perfect Temp programmable coffeemaker, which as of this writing, is the number one best seller on Amazon.
 We found it difficult to achieve a balanced cup on this machine, and they often were strangely oily and bitter, a sign of bad extraction.

 We tested this machine over and over, and couldn’t seem to get the results into that top tier of quality.
-This machine has a “brew strength” control where users can select from “regular” or “bold,” but we never quite figured out what the setting actually controlled, although coffee brewed on the “bold” setting tended to be better extracted.
+This programmable coffee machine has a water filter, a permanent filter, auto shutoff, and a “brew strength” control where users can select from “regular” or “bold,” but we never quite figured out what the setting actually controlled, although coffee brewed on the “bold” setting tended to be better extracted.